This Sleek Electric Tuk-Tuk Is Designed To Battle Traffic In Your City

 The designer, RMIT University student Kyle Armstrong, sees the vehicle as a way to help ease traffic in Melbourne, Australia, his quickly-growing hometown.
 “With more people come more cars, which in turn creates more congestion and pollution,” he says.
 “What I hoped to address with the Lindo was the current stress of population growth and congestion within our cities, and to help counteract the effects of emissions.”

 The design is a concept for now.
-He sketched out a vision of an Uber-like app that would hail electric vehicles for a pick up, as well as researched the San Diego car shipping rates to move the batches of these when they’re built.
+He sketched out a vision of an Uber-like app that would hail electric vehicles for a pick up.
 Inside the vehicle, a rider could use the app to play music from his or her phone, change the lighting in the passenger compartment, or instantly pay for a ride.
 The Lindo could also be used as a delivery service, picking up and dropping off a package rather than a person.

-The biggest challenge for the designer was finding the right auto paint supply to alter the look of the classic tuk-tuk (also called an auto rickshaw) and turning it into something that people in Melbourne would actually want to ride in.
+The biggest challenge for the designer was altering the look of the classic tuk-tuk (also called an auto rickshaw) and turning it into something that people in Melbourne would actually want to ride in.
 “This was no easy task, as the vehicle was innately awkward, ugly, and out of fashion,” Armstrong says.

 The end result was curved carbon fiber frame that looks more like a modern motorcycle than the squatty, golf-cart like tuk tuk.
 The ultra-lightweight materials mean it doesn’t use as much energy as a heavy electric car.
 A photovoltaic skin helps charge the lithium batteries inside the vehicle, and it can also be plugged in.
 But the system itself—possibly even easier to use than current ride-sharing options—might be the part of the design most likely to attract riders.